If you were inspired and had a customized game plan, would more of your potential be realized?

 Human performance is complex.
 It's a recipe of ingredients that all must be in place before you can "take action" and bring an idea, intention and dream to life.
 Being a gifted, ADD, highly creative or otherwise neurodiverse person means we need more "fuel" and "conscious preparation" to get things done than the average person.
 Think of like having to pay a "gift tax" : )

-- You have INSPIRATION
+- You need INSPIRATION

 - A clear "PURPOSE" for doing it.

-- You anticipate / expect a reward or positive outcome - either immediate or in the future.
+- You must anticipate / expect a reward or positive outcome - either immediate or in the future.
 (Value)

-- You have a strategy or "GAME PLAN" for getting it done in spite of the obstacles you may encounter along the way.
+- You must have a strategy or "GAME PLAN" for getting it done in spite of the obstacles you may encounter along the way.

 Learn More